openhab/website/docs/readme.md

 It introduces a number of important ideas that will help you as you install and begin to configure openHAB for the first time.

 openHAB runs on many popular platforms including Linux, Windows and Mac OSx.
-You can find specific installation instructions for these and other platforms in the [Installation Overview](./installation/index.html) article.
+You can find specific installation instructions for these and other platforms in the [Installation Guide](./installation/).
-Many people find that the simplest way to experiment with openHAB is to get a [Raspberry Pi](https://raspberrypi.org) and install [openHABian](./installation/openhabian.html); a "hastle-free openHAB setup".
+Many people find that the simplest way to experiment with openHAB is to get a [Raspberry Pi](https://raspberrypi.org) and install [openHABian](./installation/openhabian.html) - the "hassle-free openHAB setup".
 While openHABian offers a streamlined and simplified way to get up and running quickly, it is a complete openHAB home automation system capable of automating your entire home.

-Once you have openHAB up and running, the [Configuration](./configuration/index.html) article contains everything you need to know to get your openHAB installation talking to different devices around your home.
+Once you have openHAB up and running, the [Configuration Guide](./configuration/) contains everything you need to know to get your openHAB installation talking to different devices around your home.
-You can use [Sitemaps](./configuration/sitemaps.html) to control how the status of these devices are displayed on different openHAB User Interfaces, and you can begin to experiment with [Rules](./configuration/rules-dsl.html) in order to get the most out of your installation.
+For instance, you can use [Sitemaps](./configuration/sitemaps.html) to control how the status of these devices are displayed on different openHAB User Interfaces, and you can begin to experiment with [Rules](./configuration/rules-dsl.html) in order to get the most out of your installation.
+There are many other ways of interacting with your openHAB smart home: the most popular are presented in the _Interfaces and Ecosystem_ section below.

 Along the way, you may have some questions; the openHAB community is here to help.